 1. Three Buns

-I’m not one usually for spin-offs but seeing as Three Buns is borne out of all the good stuff of Potato Head, it has to be good.
+I’m not one usually for spin-offs but seeing as Three Buns is born out of all the good stuff of Potato Head, it has to be good.
 At Three Buns you can find the same great selection of burgers that will require you to leave your diet at the door.

 At Three Buns, it’s a go big or go home affair.
 Sure, the Cheeky Chic (Spicy) (S$16) would satisfy, with succulent twice-cooked free-range Sakura boneless chicken thick slathered with den miso mayo, Big Poppa’s hot sauce BBQ ketchup—a solid choice indeed.